senzo-lab/Vehicle-Positions-/README.md

-# Vehicle Positions Tech Test
+# Vehicle Positions Interview Challenge
 I am required to find the 10 closest vehicles for a given set of reference coordinates.

 ## Approach